We may earn a commission when you buy from links on our site, including the eBay Partner Network and Amazon.

 Top Review 29

-Yesterday the bottles of "Black Tie" finally arrived.
+Yesterday, I finally received the bottles of "Black Tie".
 I have never been so excited about a fragrance.
 Why am I so excited?
-The brand and its owner (FRAGRANCE.ONE & Jeremy Fragrance) simply polarize.
-You post a message in the forum and not only do you get positive feedback because of Jeremy's odd appearance, "I would never buy a fragrance from such a one," has also been read
+The brand and its owner (FRAGRANCE.ONE & Jeremy Fragrance) are polarizing.
+You write a post in the forum and get not only positive feedback, due to Jeremy's peculiar demeanor.
+"I would never buy a fragrance from someone like that." has also been read.

-Clearly the fragrance is in the foreground at the end.
-But for me, the flacon and the packaging are simply part of the overall impression.
-I love magnetic lids à la Amouage, for example, or heavy lids that make something special.
+Of course, in the end, the fragrance is what matters most.
+But for me, the bottle and the packaging are part of the overall impression.
+I love magnetic caps like Amouage, for example, or heavy caps that make an impression.

-There is still something fresh missing from "NO LIMIT$".
-I search in my collection and find it at "Office for Men" and "Bleu de Chanel EdP".
+There is something fresh that is missing in "NO LIMIT$".
+I search in my collection and find "Office for Men" and "Bleu de Chanel EdP".
 Exactly this freshness comes through.

-It changes colour after about 4 hours.
-Now the gujac wood and cardamom come through and he becomes an original.
-I have never noticed this scent before.
-When working on the laptop he makes it from the back of my hand and forearms to my nose for a very long time.
-The durability and silage are a 10/10, no shadow of a doubt.
+After about 4 hours, it changes color.
+Now the guaiac wood and cardamom come through, and it becomes an original.
+I have never perceived this scent note before.
+While working on my laptop, it manages to linger for a long time from my wrists and forearms to my nose.
+The longevity and sillage are a 10/10, no shadow of a doubt.

-But what disappointed me even more was his name.
-He does not remind me of a "black tie" - or the dress code that is actually meant by it - at all.
+What still disappoints me is its name.
+It doesn’t remind me at all of a "black tie" - or the dress code that is actually meant.
 But "

 Le Vestiaire - Tuxedo" reminds me just as little of a tuxedo.
-I don't have a clear picture of how someone wearing this fragrance should look like when wearing "Black Tie for Men" either.
+I also don’t have a clear image in mind of what someone who wears this scent must look like.

-Conclusion: My high expectations were disappointed, all along the line.
-Packaging, bottle, cap, opening and heart note disappoint me "Black Tie for Men" and I won't be friends.
+Conclusion: My high expectations were disappointed across the board.
+Packaging, bottle, cap, opening, and heart note disappoint me.

 9 Comments